ajacksified/ajacksified.github.com/_posts/2011-11-01-new-game-conf-liveblog.markdown

 *Yes, that was about using the appropriate server headers so that I only have to download if I have to.*

+Is audio your biggest issue?

+*It is.
+We want awesome, synchronous audio in all browsers.*